Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-Hepatocellular carcinoma (HCC) is treated at Dana-Farber/Brigham and Women's Cancer Center's (DF/BWCC) Liver Cancer Center.
+Hepatocellular carcinoma (HCC) is treated at Dana-Farber Brigham Cancer Center Liver Cancer Center.